Dhananjay09/Disconnect-all-devices-connected-to-any-wifi/README.md

       6: After few seconds all the devices connected to it will be disconnected.

       7: When you have to stop then press again clt+c.
+Requirments:
+  1: Tested on Parrot and kali linux.